OWASP/www-project-developer-guide/draft/08-verification/00-toc.md

 Verification focuses on the processes and activities related to how an organization checks and tests artifacts produced throughout software development.
-This typically includes quality assurance work such as testing, but it can also include other review and evaluation activities.
+This typically includes quality assurance work such as testing, and also includes other review and evaluation activities.

 Verification activities should include:

 * Architecture assessment, validation and mitigation
+* Requirements-driven testing
-* Requirements-driven testing including security control verification and misuse/abuse testing
+* Security control verification and misuse/abuse testing
 * Automated security testing and baselining
 * Manual security testing and penetration testing